It’s coming….the day will go dark during the Total Solar Eclipse 2024 across North America – and Ohio is in the path of totality!

 You’ll need a solar filter to view the partial eclipse stage.
 Check out the NASA page for eclipse viewing techniques and safety so you can be prepared.
 As we get closer to the date of the eclipse, glasses will sell out!
 Look for ones that are compliant with transmission requirements of the ISO 12312-2 safety standard.

 And whether you’re staying put for a less-than-total eclipse, or are heading towards totality, you’re going to need eclipse viewing glasses.
 If you still have some from 2017, find them now.
-If you need them, get them ASAP, as they can be really hard to get your hands on as the day gets closer.
+If you need them, get them ASAP.
+They can be really hard to get your hands on as the day gets closer.

 You can find Solar eclipse glasses and other memorabilia on Amazon.